JulianHinsch/friendly/README.md

 UI

-- Set loading flags!!!
-Maybe use a new action type?

-- It seems like a bad idea to mix loading & actual entities in the same action (i.e. SET_THINGS)
-- Maybe the best solution is to just add a loading setter to each entity (i.e. SET_THINGS_LOADER)
-- Then, we can just dispatch this array of actions using our action splitter middleware that sometimes doesn't work

 - Load correct posts for each user!!
 - Make a 'content box' global style
 - Choose and implement global color scheme
-- Make a .png favicon from the users icon
 - Add field validation to everything, and make sure to be consistent server/client
 - Prevent users from viewing content they are not authorized to view by reacting to the server's 403 response.
 - Add a follows 'inbox'